CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Trigger General Rules

-If either Analog Trigger Output is influenced by digital inputs, both Analog Trigger Outputs must be influenced solely by digital inputs.
+If either Analog Trigger Output is influenced by Digital Inputs, both Analog Trigger Outputs must be influenced solely by Digital Inputs.

 ### Analog Input, Analog Output

-The Analog Trigger outputs may be influenced by Analog Inputs.
+The Analog Trigger outputs may be influenced only by Half-Range Analog Inputs.

+The default Output must be 0.

+Any Analog Inputs used to influence the Analog Trigger Outputs must have a resolution of at least 64 digital readout levels over the Input range.

-The Analog Inputs may be the analog part of a CADI but if the digital part of the CADI is used it must
+The Analog Inputs may be the analog part of a CADI but if the digital part of the CADI is used it must Influence only the same trigger's Digital Output.

 yoshi mode okay? limit to 49 (z-lightshield)

 The relation between the Analog Trigger Input and the Analog Trigger Output must be linear from 0 to 49.

-ban pode emulation for this entirely: static mapping only between trigger input and trigger output
+The mapping between the value read by the Input and the Analog Trigger Output must be a static relation.

 ### Digital Input, Analog Output

-Each Analog Trigger Output may be influenced by at most a single standalone Digital Input, or a Modifier Input applied to
+Each Analog Trigger Output may be influenced by at most a single standalone Digital Input, or a Modifier Input combined with the Digital Input corresponding to the same trigger's Digital Output.

-limit to 49 (z-lightshield)
+The Analog Trigger Output value must default to 0.

+The Analog Trigger Output value when influenced by Digital Inputs must be greater than or equal to 49.

 If a Digital Input used to influence an Analog Trigger Output is part of a Combined Analog Digital Input, the Analog Input part of the CADI must not influence any Outputs.